 For most people, relocation means moving across town or across the country.
 Today's global economy means that moving professionals must be ready to move people all over the world.
 If you are planning an international move, Ray the Mover has the experience to help you, no matter if you are moving to Canada or to Japan.

 Ray the Mover has an integrated service that removes the risks of finding your way through the multitude of document requirements and customs regulations.
 We work with strategic partners all over the world to ensure that your goods arrive safely.

 From the very beginning of your move, you are made aware of the documents you must secure and possess for entry into your foreign destination, and whether your presence is required for customs clearance.
 You will be advised of the destination country's current regulations and what items can and cannot be shipped.

-Ray the Mover carefully analyzes the volume of the items to be shipped and determines the most effective shipping methods to meet your needs.
-We select an overseas affiliate to act in your behalf to receive the shipment, assist you through customs, and then deliver your goods to your new home.
-Your move is tracked every step of the way by a dedicated International Services Specialist who resolves any problems which may occur and follows your shipment through until you are settled into your new home.
+We assess the volume of items to be shipped and determine the most effective shipping method to meet your needs.
+We select an overseas affiliate to act on your behalf to receive the shipment to assist you through customs, and then to deliver your goods to your new home or business.
+A dedicated Services Specialist tracks your move each step of the way until final delivery and can resolve any problems that may occur.

 Each stage hinges on the prior, so it is crucial to track and monitor each step along the way for a successful transit package.
 Your shipment is assigned to a dedicated International Services Specialist who coordinates the activities though our exclusive tracking system to assure that each stage is successfully completed.